Employing Direct Mail (DM) as an IMC Tool

 3. A Slice of Personalization Heaven

-With the advent of data analytics, you can now personalize your direct mail like never before.
-You can segment your audience, customize your message, and make your audience feel like a million bucks.
+With the arrival of data analytics, you can now personalize your direct mail like never before.
+You can part your audience, customize your message, and make your audience feel like a million bucks.
 And the best part?
 You can track responses to fine-tune your marketing strategy.

 Remember, IMC is all about harmonious confluence.
-Direct mail can be uninterrupted flowly unified with your Marketing efforts.
-You can use QR codes, personalized URLs (PURLs), and even social media references to create a bridge between your physical mail and your online presence.
-It's the best of both industrys.
+Direct mail can be effortlessly integrated unified with your video marketing efforts.
+You can use QR codes, individualized URLs (PURLs), and even social media references to create a bridge between your physical mail and your online presence.
+It’s the best of both worlds.

-Alright, we've convinced you that direct mail deserves a place in your IMC strategy.
+Alright, we’ve convinced you that direct mail deserves a place in your IMC strategy.
 But how do you approach it?
-Here's a step-by-step guide to get you started:
+Here’s a in order book to get you started:

 1. Define Your Goals